 An application had been filed by Doha Bank before the NCLT, Mumbai Bench challenging the decision of the RP of RITL of admission of claims of certain indirect lenders in the CIRP of RITL, on the basis of deed of hypothecation.
 The NCLT has, vide order dated March 2, 2021, dismissed the application.
 An appeal has been filed by Doha Bank against the order of the NCLT before the NCLAT.
 On June 22, 2021 the NCLAT has granted stay on distribution of proceeds under the plan among financial creditors as interim relief.
-The matter is currently sub judice.
+The final hearing is completed, the judgment has been reserved on May 31, 2022 and the orders in the same are awaited.